5 key steps to enhance workplace policy compliance

 Get leadership buy-in

 Generally, increasing policy compliance needs be a top-down effort where it is clear to employees that senior leaders expect them to follow the policies that are in place.
 It is worth getting leadership buy-in to ensure that they are on side with a view to improving policy compliance.
-If your C-suite backs you it is easier to align any messaging, influence the actions of individual stakeholders and policy owners, and also make the case for investing in any required policy management solutions such as Xoralia.
+If your C-suite backs you it is easier to:

 Get commitment from stakeholders and policy owners